naveedulislam/nutricomposer-support/features.md

 ### Custom Food Creation
 - Create your own foods with custom nutrient data
-- In the Food Search view, go to the "Custom" tab, then tap the "+" button to create a new custom food
+- In the Food Search view, go to the "Custom" tab, then tap the "Create" button to create a new custom food
 - Use AI Assistant with voice: say "Create [food name] with [nutrients]"
 - Copy any existing food and edit it as custom (Copy to Custom feature)
 - Perfect for recipes, homemade meals, or regional foods